-Art Club - This club is open to all students in 6th, 7th and 8th graders.
-It meets after school on most Wednesdays and gives students an opportunity to use different art mediums in a creative atmosphere.
+- This club is open to all students in 6th, 7th and 8th graders.
+We have grade-specific meetings on Tuesdays and Thursdays and gives students an opportunity to use different art mediums in a creative atmosphere.
 Students’ work is displayed around the school at various art shows in the community and at the District 23 Art Show in the spring.

-Bowling Club - MacArthur's Bowling Club is open to all sixth, seventh, and eighth graders.
-It starts in late January and goes through early March at the Mt.
-Prospect Brunswick Zone after school.
-By joining Bowling Club, students have an opportunity to socialize across grade levels with their friends while being part of a team.
+- MacArthur's Bowling Club is open to all 6th, 7th, and 8th graders.
+It runs for six weeks from February through March at Arlington Lanes after school.
+Students will need their own rides, so carpooling is highly encouraged.
+By joining Bowling Club, students have an opportunity to socialize across grade levels with their friends while improving their bowling skills.

 Dance Club - Dance Club is open to 6th, 7th and 8th graders that are interested in dance.
 This club starts after Spring Break and goes until May.
 During this time the girls are improving their technique, learning a dance routine, and creating part of a routine.
 The club meets before school at 7 AM two to three times a week.
 The girls should wear appropriate clothing and gym shoes.

-Innovation Club - Innovation club is open to all students who are interested in exploring new computer programs, apps, websites and more.
+- Innovation club is open to all students who are interested in exploring new computer programs, apps, websites and more.
 This club meets 2-3 times a month during the fall season.
 The topics are decided by the students with a new topic every session.
 If you have any questions, please contact Mrs. Teramoto at [email protected]

-Newspaper - The school newspaper welcomes all students in 6th, 7th, and 8th grade who are interested in writing about school news and current events.
+, welcomes all students in 6th, 7th, and 8th grade who are interested in writing about school news and current events.
 Meetings are generally held after school once or twice per month.
 Students who join must be creative, enjoy writing, have excellent grammar skills, and be adept at meeting deadlines.
 The “General” is published 4 times per year and the club sponsor chooses the student editor.
-Editors must be an eighth grader who has written for the newspaper for at least one previous school year.
+Editors must be an eighth-grader who has written for the newspaper for at least one previous school year.
 In addition, the editor must possess superior editing and leadership skills.

-PALS - The PALS program is structured to serve as a mentorship program between students and community volunteers.
+PAWS - The PAWS program is structured to serve as a mentorship program between students and community volunteers.
 This program will provide an opportunity for students to get one-on-one or small group assistance with their homework, projects, and upcoming tests as well as help to strengthen cooperative learning and communication skills.
 This is a great way for your child to get some extra help while building positive relationships.
-In order to provide a successful and effective experience, communication between the PALS coordinator and grade level teams will occur to ensure that the correct homework assignments are being completed and progress is being made.
-Students are recommended into PALS by their teachers on an as needed basis.
-However, requests for students to be placed into PALS by parents, if not recommended, will be considered on a case by case basis if there are still spots available.
+In order to provide a successful and effective experience, communication between the PAWS coordinator and grade level teams will occur to ensure that the correct homework assignments are being completed and progress is being made.
+Students are recommended into PAWS by their teachers on an as-needed basis.
+However, requests for students to be placed into PAWS by parents, if not recommended, will be considered on a case-by-case basis if there are still spots available.
 This activity takes place on Wednesdays after school.
 Parents are responsible for their children getting home.

 Recital Night - Each year, usually in late February, students from the various music programs are asked to perform in an evening recital.
 The selections are generally made by the directors, from students, who received "firsts" in Solo-Ensemble Contest.
 This gives these outstanding performers an opportunity to showcase their talents for their families, friends and the community.